College Students and Dorm Room Searches

 · Do not leave anything that may be problematic out in the open for everyone to see.

-If you or someone you know has faced legal charges based upon a search of his or her college dorm room, give one of the attorneys at the Berry Law Firm a call.
+If you or someone you know has faced legal charges based upon a search of his or her college dorm room, give one of the attorneys at the Berry Law a call.